Eletriptan

-Eletriptan, sold under the brand name Relpax and used in the form of eletriptan hydrobromide, is a second generation triptan medication intended for treatment of migraine headaches.
+Eletriptan, sold under the brand name Relpax and used in the form of eletriptan hydrobromide, is a second-generation triptan medication intended for treatment of migraine headaches.
 It is used as an abortive medication, blocking a migraine attack which is already in progress.
-Eletriptan is marketed and manufactured by Pfizer Inc.
+Eletriptan is marketed and manufactured by Pfizer.

-Approval and availability
+Eletriptan is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

+Medical uses

-Eletriptan was approved by the US Food and Drug Administration (FDA) on December 26, 2002, for the acute treatment of migraine with or without aura in adults.
-It is available only by prescription in the United States and Canada.
+Eletriptan was approved by the United States Food and Drug Administration (FDA) in December 2002, for the acute treatment of migraine with or without aura in adults.
+It is available only by prescription in the United States, Canada, and Australia.
 It is not intended for the prophylactic therapy of migraine or for use in the management of hemiplegic or basilar migraine.
 It is available in 20 mg and 40 mg strengths.